GALLERY

 a) Prepare the glaze-base in the same way as for tiles.

 b) Make sure you have enough glaze-base.
-It has to be deep enough to completely cover what you are preparing and that the density and viscosity must be correct for your work.
+It has to be deep enough to completely cover what you are preparing and the density and viscosity must be correct for your work.

 c) If you are using the same glaze-base that you use for your tiles, you might need to change its density.
 When the products are handmade, both brown and white bisque, the base needs less water, and it must be thicker for brown than for white bisque.
 To thicken it, before mixing, remove the excess water.
 Using a very slightly curved plate, skim off the water and keep it.